 Where to Stay in Kibber

 When in Spiti, stay like a Spitian!
-As Kibber is one of the most famous villages of Spiti Valley, it has a number of home-stays to choose from.
+As Kibber is one of the most famous villages of Spiti Valley, it has several home-stays for wide choice options.
 There aren’t any fancy hotels, given the remoteness of the place.
 Here are a few recommended stay options:

 The homestay has 12 rooms with attached bathrooms, with 24 hrs hot water and basic amenities, no TV.
 Meals are Spitian (Tibetan, Indian and Himalayan cuisine), made from locally procured and organically produced ingredients.